byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 TODO: add an example of the dynamic name creation

-Once you are comfortable accessing named ranges, you may find that it is heplful to create them from time to time from VBA.
+Once you are comfortable accessing named ranges, you may find that it is helpful to create them from time to time from VBA.
 This can be a helpful way of storing a complicated Range that your VBA created without having to select the cells and hope you can type the name correctly.

 #### Using `Application.InputBox(, Type:=8)`